 Brayherd Ambush: Brayherd units can be deployed in ambush and at the end of your first movement phase, you must place them within 6″ of the board edge and more than 9″ away from any enemy models.

-Shadowbeasts: This Darkwalker ability grants the Brayherd Aambush rule to WARHERD and THUNDERSCORN units.
+Shadowbeasts: This Darkwalker ability grants the Brayherd Ambush rule to Warherd units.
 Additionally half (rounding up) can deploy in the second turn.

 Primordial Call: Inflict D3 mortal wounds on a friendly unit to gain summoning points which can be used to bring in new units as per Brayherd Ambush deployment.

 Herdstone: Terrain piece deployed in friendly territory.
 This grants Battleshock immunity and -1 to enemy saves within 6″, this range extends 6″ each Battleround.

 Gor Battle Fury: A new bonus for Gor letting you re-roll charges when you setup from ambush.

 Warherd Charge: When a Warherd unit charges do D3 mortal wounds on a 4+ (or 2+ for Heroes or units of more than 3 models).

 Artefacts, Command Traits & Abilities